Editor’s Note: Originally published on June 13, 2019, updated on Aug. 10, 2023.

 Be courteous.
 There’s no room for finger-pointing here.
-Phrases like ‘your issue’, ‘despite’, ‘you feel’, etc. indirectly put blame on the buyer.
+Phrases like ‘your issue’, ‘despite’, ‘you feel’, etc. indirectly place blame on the buyer.
 To show that you reached out with the best of intentions, talk about what you’ve done or would have liked to do for the buyer.

 Asking Amazon to Remove Feedback

 Be punctual.
 Sometimes buyers are unwilling or unable to remove negative A performance rating on a scale of 1 to … More.
 If you don’t hear back from buyers and you’re nearing the 60-day deadline, Amazon may be able to help.
 But only if the feedback violates the guidelines, and it’s less than 90 days old.